13 Simple Tips to Improve Your Website [Tried & Tested Ones Only]

 A high-converting CTA button has the following characteristics:

-- They have compelling copy
+- They have a compelling copy;

-- They have a logical placement
+- They have a logical placement;

 - They are accompanied by short content which explains why the user should take the action that the button calls upon

-Don’t worry if you don’t get it right the first time – marketers spend hours testing the effectiveness of different versions of the same CTA.
+Don’t worry if you don’t get it right the first time – digital marketers spend hours testing the effectiveness of different versions of the same CTA.
 If at first you don’t succeed, try to do A/B split testing.

-You have been there previously – a website which takes forever to load.
+You have been there previously — a website that takes forever to load.
 You just hit the back button and never return.
 Does your website have the same effect on users?
 If yes, put improving your website speed as a priority.